-Construction access for Sites Reservoir and supporting facilities would occur on public roads from I-5 to the reservoir site on the north and at Maxwell Sites Road on the east.
-These roads currently cross small creeks and irrigation canals, and the crossings are generally reinforced through concrete box culverts and bridges.
-Figure 2-35 provides a map of access routes, and Chapter 18, Navigation, Transportation, and Traffic, provides additional description of construction access routes.
+Construction access for Sites Reservoir and supporting facilities would occur on public roads from I-5 to the reservoir site on the north and at Sites Lodoga Road on the east.
+These roads currently cross small creeks and irrigation canals, and the crossings are generally reinforced through concrete box culverts.
 There are three primary construction access routes for consideration that would most likely be defined for use by the Authority's construction contractor.